Jamazi4/bimcat/node-notes.md

 Also currently the switch works even if I connect the wrong type.

+### --12-07-2025--

+Refactored all node inputs and outputs to separate files.
+Did the same with nodes, nodes file now serves only as a collector.

+extrude is all messed up all the time.

 ## General

 the problems to solve can be divided into two categories: